abdulrahmaninfra/gemini-url-prompt/README.md

 https://gemini.google.com/app?q=%s{query}

-#### **Windows Run / Mac Shortcuts**

-Create a shortcut that opens Chrome with the URL: chrome.exe "https://gemini.google.com/app?prompt=Your fixed prompt"

 #### **Chrome Custom Search Engine**

 Turn Gemini into a search engine so you can type your prompt directly in the address bar: